Skip to content

 Parallel TDD deep-dive

 tdd-parallel is the most distinctive skill in the plugin.
 It fans the unblocked [AFK] sub-issues of a parent (PRD) issue out into parallel /tdd sub-agents, merges every slice branch onto the PRD branch in wave order, and opens one consolidated integration PR.
+When an open [HITL] slice is in the way it runs partially — shipping everything not gated behind the [HITL] and deferring the rest into a [partial] PR that leaves the PRD open (see below).

 If you want the spec, see skills/tdd-parallel.
 This page covers the why — the design decisions you need to understand to use it well.